modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 - Support `bare modules` in JavaScript via node resolve
 - Serve files as is without any processing on modern browsers
-- Elaborate Plugin System (create your own)
+- Elaborate Plugin System (create your own!)
 - Enable SPA by routing all content to a specified page
 - Improved Developer Experience (for example live reload)
 - Core Plugins